dsundquist/mitm/README.md

 * Make CA fields customizeable
 * Make leaf certificates customizeable
 * Do a full one-over on logging...
 Logging is inconsistent at the moment.
-* Remove unwraps and panics, in favor of returning Results<T,E>.
+* Remove unwraps and panics, in favor of returning Results, ? operator...
 * Flamegraph, what takes the longest on a request with a cached certificate (think it could be faster)
-* Create Tests <- CA validity for leaf certs, connect connector to listner?
+* Make more tests (only 2 exist in ca.rs)

 ## Maybe:
 * Create a DNS server, that only responds with the address of the MITM proxy?